rahul-gharat/dronahq-docs/docs/datasource_overview.md

 # Overview

-Datasources playes an key role to every application development.
+Datasources plays a key role to every application development.
 They are used to store and manage the data.
-With DronaHQ, you can take benifits of direct connecting to supported datasources avaiable on DronaHQ.
-You can write queries on DronaHQ to directly intereact to read and write your connected datasources.
+With DronaHQ, you can take benefits of direct connecting to supported datasources available on DronaHQ.
+You can write queries on DronaHQ to directly interact to read and write your connected datasources.

 DronaHQ can also seamlessly connect with most other tools through the RESTful API plugin.